balamuruhans/balamuruhans.github.io/_posts/2019-08-13-Precise-expected-downtime-calculation-fix-for-migration.md

 expected_downtime = remaining ram / throughput
 expected_downtime = 376892 bytes / 866.83 mbps => 3478.34 (actual value)
 ```
-It was fixed by my [expected downtime calculation fix patch](https://lists.gnu.org/archive/html/qemu-devel/2018-04/msg02417.html) that helps user to migrate by configuring
+It was fixed by my [expected downtime calculation fix patch](https://lists.gnu.org/archive/html/qemu-devel/2018-04/msg02417.html) that helps user to migrate by configuring accurate downtime-limit.
-accurate downtime-limit for 16M Hugepage backed POWER8 guest from POWER8 Host
-to POWER9 Host,

 But got suggestions from community that the calculation is of not accurate and
-we need to consider the ram that gets redirtied during the time when we would
+we need to consider the ram that gets re-dirtied during the time when we would
 have actually transferred ram in the current iteration.

 Then I did work on [expected
 downtime calculation precision patch](https://lists.gnu.org/archive/html/qemu-devel/2019-01/msg05421.html), where I have came up with a calculation by considering the ram that could
 get redirtied during the current iteration at the time we would have
 transferred the remaining ram in current iteration.
 By this way,